Women’s groups propose rules for sexual harassment investigation of New York Gov. Andrew M. Cuomo

 In the third instance, Anna Ruch, 33, who was not a government employee, said the governor touched her back at a 2019 wedding that he attended.
 When she removed his hand, he clasped her face, kissed her and called her aggressive, she said.
 She also made public a photo of Cuomo’s hands on her face.

 A Quinnipiac University poll this week found that 55 percent of the state’s voters say Cuomo should not resign, but the same poll found that 59 percent of voters did not want him to seek a fourth term as governor in 2022.
-By a margin of roughly 2 to 1, New Yorkers said that were not satisfied with Cuomo’s explanation and apology for the sexual harassment allegations against him.
+By a margin of roughly 2 to 1, New Yorkers said they were not satisfied with Cuomo’s explanation and apology for the sexual harassment allegations against him.

-Cuomo is facing a separate investigation by federal prosecutors into his administration’s decision last year to not release the full number of deaths of nursing home patients from covid-19, the disease caused by the coronavirus.
+Cuomo is facing a separate investigation by federal prosecutors into his administration’s decision last year to not release the full number of nursing-home patients who died of covid-19, the disease caused by the coronavirus.
 Reports by the New York Times and the Wall Street Journal on Thursday said state documents showed the governor’s decision to hold back the accurate numbers led to internal fights with state health officials.

-Cuomo advisers, the newspapers reported, rewrote a report to remove the full count of nursing home deaths.
+Cuomo advisers, the newspapers reported, rewrote a report to remove the full count of nursing-home deaths.
 Cuomo advisers have since said they were concerned that the data could be used as a political weapon by Cuomo’s critics, including those in the Trump administration.